 He's been very loyal to me over the years, gone out of his way to be loyal to me.

-And I think a lot of what he's been doing, whether it's standing up to uh Iran, whether it's standing up to China over trade, which has been a disgraceful situation for decades involving uh America's trade relationship with the Chinese, whether it's uh forging a peace with North Korea, whether it's demanding that NATO members pay their their due.
+And I think a lot of what he's been doing, whether it's standing up to Iran, whether it's standing up to China over trade, which has been a disgraceful situation for decades involving America's trade relationship with the Chinese, whether it's forging a peace with North Korea, whether it's demanding that NATO members pay their due.

-I I think there are lots of things he's doing which are very interesting, very unusual for an American president, and actually he's right.
+I think there are lots of things he's doing, which are very interesting, very unusual for an American president.

-A lot of it is because he's very abrasive in combating with them.
+A lot of it is because he's very abrasive and combative with them.

-Uh but if you look at him objectively I think you would have to say after two years Trump is delivering on many of the things he promised he'd do.
+But if you look at him objectively, I think you would have to say after two years, Trump is delivering on many of the things he promised he'd do.

-I think the it's a blessing and a curse scenario because he's I I would view or describe him as a disruptor and he is somebody that has literally shaken the bureaucracy that what I would often refer to as the deep state to its core and it needed it.
+And he is somebody that has literally shaken the bureaucracy, what I would often refer to as the deep state to its core.

-You know, Republicans, I look, I'm not a Republican.
+You know, Republicans, look, I'm not a Republican.

 I'm a conservative.